fltk-rs/fltk-book/src/Home.md

 # Home

-Welcome to the fltk-rs wiki!
+Welcome to the fltk-rs book!

 This is a work in progress for written tutorials targeting the fltk crate.